microsoft/pxt-adafruit/docs/reference/input/on-button-pressed.md

 ### Example: roll dice

-This example generates a number from 1 to 6 when you press the `B` button.
-Then it shows the number.
+This example shows a number from 1 to 6 when you press the `B` button.

 ```blocks
 input.onButtonPressed(Button.B, () => {